neel1996/langline/README.md

 ```

 The programming language dataset is adapted from github linguist language list.
 The founder and year data were collected using a google search web scrapping module which is available in the [addons](addons) directory

+## Prism Indicator Field

+This field is for `prismjs` users who relies on the framework for syntax highlighting.
+This field will come in handy for dynamic syntax highlighting when using prism with react or other frontend development frameworks

 ## Add a new Language